MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/matrix.rst

 - `postRotate(angle)`
 - `postScale(scaleX, scaleY)`

-A `Matrix` can also get transformations from an other `Matrix` with the contatenante and set methods:
+A `Matrix` can also get transformations from an other `Matrix` with the contatenate and set methods:

 - `preConcat(matrix)`
 - `postConcat(matrix)`
 - `set(matrix)`
 - `setConcat(matrix0, matrix1)`

 Once a `Matrix` has been computed, it can be used to draw an object (`Path`, `String`, `VectorImage`).
-All points of the drawn object will be transformed by the `Matrix`.
+All the points of the drawn object will be transformed by the `Matrix`.

 When a `Matrix` has been computed with multiple type of transformation, the sequence order of the transformation is important.
 Chaining the transformations in a different order will not provide the same `Matrix`.
 The result of the previous transformation is the input to the next transformation.